-If your shares are held in an account with a broker, bank, or other nominee as custodian on your behalf, you are considered a "beneficial" shareholder of those shares, which are held in "street name."
+SHAREHOLDER OF RECORD If your shares are owned directly in your name in an account with GM's stock transfer agent, Computershare Trust Company, N.A. ("Computershare"), you are considered the "shareholder of record" of those shares in your account.
+BENEFICIAL If your shares are held in an account with a broker, bank, or other nominee as custodian on your behalf, you are considered a SHAREHOLDER "beneficial" shareholder of those shares, which are held in "street name."
 The broker, bank, or other nominee is considered the shareholder of record for those shares.
 As the beneficial owner, you have the right to instruct the broker, bank, or other nominee on how to vote the shares in your account.